ant change-to fails under Windows Server 2012 R2 with Cygwin

 If we can't build Kepler under Windows then we will not be able to create Windows installers.

-#4 Updated by Daniel Crawl about 4 years ago
+#4 Updated by Daniel Crawl over 4 years ago

 You can definitely build Kepler on Windows in the cmd shell.
 Ant and svn need to be in your $PATH.